Hypergraph dualization with FPT-delay parameterized by the degeneracy and dimension: Introduction

-\begin{question}[{\cite{conte2019maximal}}] Can the minimal transversals of an $n$-vertex hypergraph be listed with delay $2^d \cdot \Delta^{f(d)} \cdot n^{O(1)}$, for some computable function $f$, where $d$ is the strong degeneracy of the hypergraph and $\Delta$ its maximum degree? \end{question}
+\begin{question}[{\cite{conte2019maximal}}] Can the minimal transversals of an $n$-vertex hypergraph be listed with delay $2^d \cdot \Delta^{f(d)} \cdot n^{O(1)}$ for some computable function $f$, where $d$ is the strong degeneracy and $\Delta$ is the maximum degree of the hypergraph? \end{question}

-The given time bound in the above question is not arbitrary.
-It is chosen to match the complexity of an \FPT-delay algorithm the authors in~\cite{conte2019maximal} give for another related problem, namely the enumeration of maximal irredundant sets in hypergraphs.
+As $d\leq \Delta$ (see Section~\ref{sec:prelims} for the definition of strong degeneracy) such a time bound is \FPT{} parameterized by the maximum degree only.
+This formulation, however, is not arbitrary.
+It is chosen to match the complexity of an \FPT-delay algorithm the authors in~\cite{conte2019maximal} give for another related problem---namely the enumeration of maximal irredundant sets in hypergraphs---as well as giving a finer analysis of the dependence on $d$ and $\Delta$.
 A set of vertices is \emph{irredundant} if removing any of its vertices decreases the number of edges it intersects.
 It is easy to see that minimal transversals are maximal irredundant sets.
 However, the converse is not true, and the two problems of listing minimal transversals and maximal irredundant sets behave differently.
-Indeed, while \transenum{} is known to admit an output quasi-polynomial-time algorithm~\cite{fredman1996complexity}, the enumeration of maximal irredundant sets is known to be impossible in output-polynomial time unless $\P=\NP$~\cite{boros2016wepa}.
-As put in \cite{conte2019maximal}, answering Question~\ref{qu:conte} would help precising the links between the two problems, as maximal irredundancy is commonly believed to be more difficult than minimal transversality (and domination).
-In the same paper, the authors note that their algorithm for maximal irredundancy does not apply to minimal transversality, even in the more restricted but open case where the hypergraph consists of the closed neighborhoods of some graph, \emph{i.e.}, in the context of graph domination.
+Indeed, while \transenum{} is known to admit an output quasi-polynomial-time algorithm~\cite{fredman1996complexity}, it was announced in~\cite{boros2016wepa} that the enumeration of maximal irredundant sets is impossible in output-polynomial time unless $\P=\NP$.
+As put in \cite{conte2019maximal}, answering Question~\ref{qu:conte} would help to precise the links between the two problems, as maximal irredundancy is commonly believed to be more difficult than minimal transversality.
+In the same paper, the authors state that their algorithm for maximal irredundancy does not apply to minimal transversality, and that they were also unable to turn it into one for graph domination with the same delay.
 The next question naturally follows, and may be regarded as a weakening of Question~\ref{qu:conte} that is implicit in \cite{conte2019maximal}.

-\begin{question}[{\cite{conte2019maximal}}] Can the minimal dominating sets of an $n$-vertex graph be listed with delay $2^d \cdot \Delta^{f(d)} \cdot n^{O(1)}$, for some computable function $f$, where $d$ is the degeneracy of the graph and $\Delta$ its maximum degree? \end{question}
+\begin{question}[{\cite{conte2019maximal}}] Can the minimal dominating sets of an $n$-vertex graph be enumerated with delay $2^d \cdot \Delta^{f(d)} \cdot n^{O(1)}$ for some computable function $f$, where $d$ is the degeneracy and $\Delta$ is the maximum degree of the graph? \end{question}